koelslaw/documentation/topics/rocknsm/rhelrockOSdeploy.md

 - accept license agreement: `c` + `ENTER`

+## Repo Changes

-#### Update Repository
+### Update Repository
-once the server that wilol now refer to as the sensor reboots we need to start the deployment rock. since rock is by default buil;t on CENTOS vs RHEL and we are accomplishing this in offline vs online, we want to set the Nuc as the upstream RHEL repository You can copy / paste this following code block into the Terminal.
+Once the sensor reboots we need to start the deployment rock. since rock is by default buil;t on CENTOS vs RHEL and we are accomplishing this in offline vs online, we want to set the Nuc as the upstream RHEL repository You can copy / paste this following code block into the Terminal.

 ```